Program management and PPM/Portfolio management: challenges and best practices

 2. Understand the difference between program management and project portfolio management

-Let's imagine running a business like a collection of Russian dolls.
+Think of running a company as a collection of Russian dolls.

-The project is part of the program , itself part of the project portfolio .
-Here is a structure that should enlighten you:
+The project is part of the programitself part of the project portfolio.
+Here's a structure that should clarify things for you:

 1. Mission and vision